AED Compliance Management Software: A Complete Guide

 A ready AED is only half the equation; you also need trained and confident responders.
 A complete AED management platform should include features for tracking your team’s CPR and AED certifications.
 The software can store training dates, certificate copies, and expiration dates for each team member.
 Just like with device supplies, it can send automated reminders when certifications are about to expire, ensuring your response team is always qualified and prepared.
 This feature helps you maintain a fully-rounded program that prioritizes both the equipment and the people who will use it, demonstrating a deep commitment to workplace safety.

-Comparing the Top AED Compliance Software
+Comparing the Best AED Management Software

 Once you start looking, you’ll find several software options designed to help you keep your AED program on track.
 While they share the common goal of ensuring readiness and compliance, they differ in their approach and the level of support they provide.
 Some are straightforward tracking tools that put the management responsibility on you, while others offer a more hands-on partnership.
 Let’s walk through four of the top platforms so you can see how they stack up.